 This table provides metadata for the actual indicator available from UK statistics closest to the corresponding global SDG indicator.
 Please note that even when the global SDG indicator is fully available from UK statistics, this table should be consulted for information on national methodology and other UK-specific metadata information.

-Percentage of the population who have experienced physical violence and/or sexual violence in the last 12 months.
+Percentage of the population aged who have experienced physical violence and/or sexual violence in the last 12 months.

 England and Wales